Reviewing Software License Agreements

 Hardware: Integrating Responsibility

 There should be a warranty against infringement and a workable remedy if infringement claims are made.
-Typically this means that the licensor will notify the licensee of actual or anticipated claims made against it or its customers and agree to indemnify and defend the licensee against any such claims.
+Typically, this means that the licensor will notify the licensee of actual or anticipated claims made against it or its customers and agree to indemnify and defend the licensee against them.
 The licensee should have a right to participate in the defense at its own expense; it may also seek a right to assume control of the defense, perhaps also at its own expense unless the licensor has mishandled the defense.

-Typically the licensor will have the right either to modify the program so that it becomes non-infringing, replace it with a non-infringing replacement (either of its own creation or furnished by a third party — thus the “cover” remedy noted above), or repossess materials and provide a refund.
-If such provisions are included, make sure that the modified or substituted software continues to satisfy the applicable specifications and that the refund is adequate (for example, it should not be a refund of only the amount paid for the particular software application or module involved if in fact this is an integrated system and the removal of any single component could render the whole far less utility to the licensee.)
+In most cases, the licensor will have the right either to modify the program so that it becomes non-infringing, replace it with a non-infringing replacement (either of its own creation or furnished by a third party — thus the “cover” remedy noted above), or repossess materials and provide a refund.
+If such provisions are included, make sure that the modified or substituted software continues to satisfy the applicable specifications and that the refund is adequate (for example, it should not be a refund of only the amount paid for the particular software application or module involved if in fact this is an integrated system and the removal of any single component could render the whole useless or less valuable to the licensee).

 For more information regarding software license issues, please contact Howard G. Zaharoff.